T-racey/100-days-of-code/log.md

 My real case example was "Imagine you have an object with the names of your favourite fruits and their corresponding colours.
 You can use a for...in loop to print out the name and colour of each fruit".

-I then popped into a Kumospace event where coach Hamza shared a couple of really useful youtube links which will hopefully help me with my approch to learning code.
+I then popped into a Kumospace event where coach Hamza shared a couple of really useful youtube links which will hopefully help me with my approach to learning code.

 **Thoughts:**.